clnair-ascm/aqpet/README.md

 back-compatible: with the defaults the output is identical to v0.2.1**, so existing scripts are unaffected — you only get new behaviour when you explicitly set a knob.

+(We gratefully acknowledge Dr. Nabeel Akram’s contribution to the development of this functionality!)

 • `resample_window` (integer, default `14`): half-width, in days, of the day-of-year resampling window. `14` reproduces the canonical ±14-day window; larger values widen the calendar window each replacement weather row may be drawn from.
 It